c97sr/idd/README.md

 # idd

 An R Package for Infectious Disease Dynamics.
-This acts mainly as a holding vessel for small projects that then find a home elsewhere. it enables easy reproducibility for in progress work.
+This acts mainly as a holding vessel for small projects that then find a home elsewhere. and should enables reproducibility for in progress work.

 It also provides utility functions.
-These are often overtaken by other packages or R base.
+These are usually overtaken by other packages or R base.

 ## Current activity